rage/programming-25/data/grading-and-exams.md

 #### Introduction to Programming

-* Saturday 11.01.2025
+* tbc

 #### Advanced Course in Programming

-* Saturday 14.12.2024
-* Tuesday 17.12.2024 **(Extra exam)**
-* Saturday 18.01.2025
-* Saturday 15.02.2025
+* tbc

-**NOTICE!
-An additional exam for the Advanced course to Programming course will be held on 17.12.2024.
-If you wish to participate in this exam, do not take the exam on 14.12.2024.
-If you take both exams, the lower score will be recorded.**

-*As an exception. the exam time on 17.12.2024 is from 10:00 AM to 4:00 PM (UTC+2), and technical support will be available from 10:00 AM to 12:00 PM (UTC+2).
-We recommend starting the exam during this period.*

 ## Taking a programming exam

 Once you have completed the required number of exercises for either of the courses, you may take the relevant course exam at any of the times listed above.
 Specifically, you must have received at least 25% of the exercise points for each of the seven parts of the course by 8 AM on the morning of the exam.
 If you are taking the advanced course exam, part 14 must be fully completed.
-If any of the seven points totals fall short of this limit, your exam submission will not be graded. **Note!** If you are taking the Advanced Course exam on Dec.
-14th, the deadline for part 14 is on January 1st, 2025.
+If any of the seven points totals fall short of this limit, your exam submission will not be graded.

 Submissions are assessed separately for the Introduction to Programming course (parts 1-7) and the Advanced Course in Programming (parts 8-14).